svavs/tera-mode/README.md

 [![License GPL3](https://img.shields.io/badge/license-GPL3-blue.svg)](https://github.com/svavs/tera-mode/blob/master/LICENSE.txt)

+The mode is not offering complete support in special circumstances (nested code, custom macros, etc), but is ready for the most use cases.
+The `tera-mode` is automatically enabled when opening a file having the `.tera` extension.
+Instead, when opening an HTML file containing Tera code, is possible to enable the `tera-mode` with `M-x tera-mode`.

 ## Quick Installation

 This mode is designed having the Spacemacs configuration in mind, but should work without problems on vanilla Emacs.